madnuttah/unbound-docker/doc/DETAILS.md

   backend: "redis"
   redis-server-host: unbound-db # The hostname or IP of your Redis server
   redis-server-port: 6379
-  redis-expire-records: no
+  redis-expire-records: yes
 ```

+> [!CAUTION]
-Don't forget to secure your setup using proper credentials and settings in your configs when everything runs.
+> Don't forget to secure your setup using proper credentials and settings in your configs when everything runs.

 ### Healthcheck

+> [!IMPORTANT]
-The general use of the healthcheck is optional but highly recommended and can be enabled and configured quite self-explanatory in your compose file.
-Check out the [`example`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) compose files to get you started; each compose file has got the healthcheck included, the most complete example is the one [`We use myself`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose-madnuttah.yaml).
+> The general use of the healthcheck is optional but highly recommended.

+The healthcheck can be enabled and configured quite self-explanatory in your compose file.
+Check out the [`example`](https://github.com/madnuttah/unbound-docker/tree/main/doc/examples) compose files to get you started; each compose file has got the healthcheck included, the most complete example is the one [`We use ourselves`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/docker-compose-madnuttah.yaml).
 The same procedure applies for the [`CacheDB (Redis)`](#cachedb-redis) server healthcheck except it has no 'extended' feature in it's own [`healthcheck script`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/healthcheck.sh).

 The default healthcheck _only_ checks for opened Unbound ports using netstat and grep.
 We got asked why we don't include netcat (nc) into the image to _actually_ connect to opened ports, [this](https://www.sciencedirect.com/science/article/abs/pii/B9781597492577000054) is the reason.

 To enable the _extended_ healthcheck, which uses NLnet Labs' [LDNS](https://www.nlnetlabs.nl/documentation/ldns/index.html) drill tool to query domains or hosts, please download the [`Unbound healthcheck`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/unbound/root/healthcheck.sh) script and put it in your persistent Unbound volume, make it available in your compose file's volume definition, fix permissions and make the file executable.
 Set the variable `EXTENDED=0` to `EXTENDED=1` and save the file, you will need to restart the Unbound container afterwards.
+To change the domain or host to query in the healthcheck, modify the `DOMAIN=` variable, if you need a different port than `5335`, edit the `PORT=` variable accordingly.

+> [!NOTE]
-_Why the hassle?_ The extended healthcheck is deactivated by default -you'll already guess it- in favor of your privacy and security.
+> The extended healthcheck is deactivated by default -you'll already guess it- in favor of your privacy and security.
 We are sure that this compromise making an external request optional will suit everyone.

 To verify that the healthcheck is working and the container is doing what it is supposed to do, consult your Portainer instance or execute `docker exec -ti unbound /usr/local/unbound/sbin/healthcheck.sh` in the shell of your Docker host.